Torture Memos: President Obama's repudiation

 Two days after taking office on January 20, President Barack Obama issued Executive Order 13491, which rescinded all the previous OLC guidance about "detention or the interrogation of detained individuals" and directed that no government agency may rely on any of the OLC opinions on that topic between 2001 and 2009.
 He had declared shortly before taking office "under my administration the United States does not torture."

-In April 2009, President Obama released redacted versions of the Torture Memos.
-Shortly afterward, he said that his administration would prosecute neither the authors of the memos nor those CIA or DOD personnel or contractors who carried out the acts described in them in the belief they were legal.
+In April 2009, Obama released redacted versions of the Torture Memos.
+Shortly afterward, he said that his administration would prosecute neither the authors of the memos nor those CIA or DoD personnel or contractors who carried out the acts described in them in the belief they were legal.

 However, in August 2009, the Justice Department announced that those who had exceeded approved "techniques" might face prosecution.
 The investigation by DOJ of such actions continued into 2010.

 Responses

 Bybee signed the legal memorandum that defined "enhanced interrogation techniques" (including waterboarding), which are now regarded as torture by the Justice Department, Amnesty International, Human Rights Watch, medical experts, intelligence officials, military judges, and American allies.
-In 2009, a Spanish judge considered conducting a war crime investigation against Bybee and five other Bush administration figures, but the Attorney General of Spain recommended against it.
+In 2009, Spanish judge Baltasar Garzón considered conducting a war crime investigation against Bybee and five other Bush administration figures, but the Attorney General of Spain recommended against it.
 Bybee was, however, investigated by the Justice Department's Office of Professional Responsibility (see below).

 Jack Goldsmith, who succeeded Bybee as head of the Office of Legal Counsel, withdrew the torture memos weeks before resigning in June 2004.
 He later said he was "astonished" by the "deeply flawed" and "sloppily reasoned" legal analysis in the memos.

 David Luban, a law professor at Georgetown Law School, testified before Congress on May 13, 2009, stating that the memos were "an ethical train wreck" and had been drafted to "reverse engineer" a defense for illegal actions already committed.